 For example, if a team member values their work from home days and still produces excellent results, give them another one.
 If another team member shows interest in furthering their education in a certain field, offer tuition reimbursement or access to online courses.
 Or maybe someone is struggling with childcare.
 Offering on-site daycare services or subsidies can help reduce stress, lighten the load, and increase performance.

-Competitive benefits can significantly ease the burden on a diverse range of needs and don’t have to come at great expense to the company.
+Competitive employee benefits can significantly ease the burden on a diverse range of needs and don’t have to come at great expense to the company.
 Realistically, any budget allocated for employee satisfaction programs is bound to be worth the investment, as it cultivates a more committed, productive, and resilient team.

 Additionally, tailoring your benefits to the wants and needs of your people can help cut down on the outgoing costs of investing in benefits that people aren’t utilizing.
 This means you can focus your budgeting on the benefits that are being used and ones that improve job satisfaction.